 Similarly nitrifiying bacteria can fully function in low pH ranges.(read this link) For many CO2 injected planted tanks, the medium pH level may consistently be near 6 or below.
 Virtually every aquasoil tank in soft-water countries, of which there are thousands of examples (which buffers KH to near 0 levels) functions well at such levels.

-In my 'farm' tank where I keep sensitive Eriocaulon species, the GH measures around 3 and the KH is below 1 (usually around 0.5).
+In our Dutch tanks where we keep sensitive Eriocaulon species, the GH measures around 3 and the KH is below 1 (usually around 0.5).